How to get a mortgage loan in Croatia: Guide for 2024

 While living in Croatia, you may make the big decision to purchase a home and discontinue renting.
 To purchase a home, most people must acquire a mortgage loan from a Croatian bank to fund their home purchase.
 A mortgage loan is called hipotekarni kredit or hipoteka.

-A mortgage is a huge long-term obligation and you have to be well informed about it.
-The process of applying for a mortgage within Croatia does hold similarities to other nations, however there are certain differences one should be aware of before getting started.
+A home loan is a huge long-term obligation, and you have to be well informed about it before acquiring it.
+The process of applying for a mortgage within Croatia does hold similarities to other nations.
+However, there are certain differences one should be aware of before getting started.

 Every lender will conduct a creditworthiness assessment as a first step.
 It is called procjena kreditne sposobnosti in Croatian.
-The lender can approve the mortgage loan only if they are sure that you will be able to pay it off.
+The lender can approve the home loan only if they are sure that you will be able to pay it off.

 The lender will: